Couch Park Playground Ribbon Cutting Celebration

 - November 2014: Portland voters passed the Parks Replacement Bond which included funding for this project.

-- 2014 - Present: Friends of Couch Playground and Harper's Playground commit to fundraise an additional $500,000 beyond the bond funding in support for Couch Park playground.
+- 2014 - Present: Friends of Couch Playground and Harper's Playground raised an additional $500,000 (including a $150,000 Nature in Neighborhoods grant from Metro) beyond the bond funding in support for Couch Park playground.